Magnum-Math/Magnum/README.md

 * Wolfram Alpha API-Key

-Instructions to install Python 3 are [here](https://realpython.com/installing-python/) Rest of the requirments are in requirements.txt and can be installed with
+Instructions to install Python 3 are [here](https://realpython.com/installing-python/) Rest of the requirments are in requirements.txt
-'''python
-pip3 install -r requirements.txt
-'''

 ## Setup